 Litigation

-David’s noteworthy litigation cases (including as a solicitor) include:
+David’s noteworthy litigation cases (including before joining the bar) include:

 Merchant Navy Ratings Trustee v Stena [2022] Acting for representative beneficiaries (with Michael Tennet KC) in relation to settlement of a ill-health early retirement issues.
 Settlement approved by Bacon J in February 2022.